-On November 21, 2018, Applicant submitted his Electronic Questionnaire for Investigations Processing (e-QIP).
-On October 15, 2020, the Department of Defense Consolidated Adjudications Facility (DODCAF) issued Applicant a Statement of Reasons (SOR) detailing security concerns under Guideline H. The action was taken under Executive Order 10865, Safeguarding Classified Information within Industry (February 20, 1960), as amended; Department of Defense Directive 5220.6, Defense Industrial Personnel Security Clearance Review Program (January 2, 1992), as amended (Directive); and the Adjudicative Guidelines effective June 8, 2017.
+On August 19, 2019, Applicant submitted his Electronic Questionnaire for Investigations Processing (e-QIP).
+On May 31, 2021, the Department of Defense Consolidated Adjudications Facility (DODCAF) issued Applicant a Statement of Reasons (SOR) detailing security concerns under Guideline H. The action was taken under Executive Order 10865, Safeguarding Classified Information within Industry (February 20, 1960), as amended; Department of Defense Directive 5220.6, Defense Industrial Personnel Security Clearance Review Program (January 2, 1992), as amended (Directive); and the Adjudicative Guidelines effective June 8, 2017.

-Applicant answered the SOR in writing on March 31, 2021, and requested a hearing before an administrative judge.
-Defense Office of Hearings and Appeals (DOHA) received the request soon thereafter.
-I received the case assignment on June 21, 2021.
-DOHA issued a Notice of Hearing on June 25, 2021, and I convened the hearing as scheduled on August 6, 2021.
+Applicant answered the SOR in writing on July 7, 2021, and requested a hearing before an administrative judge.
+The Defense Office of Hearings and Appeals (DOHA) received the request on August 23, 2021.
+I received the case assignment on August 23, 2021.
+DOHA issued a Notice of Hearing on September 2, 2021, and I convened the hearing as scheduled on October 22, 2021.
 The Government offered Exhibits (GXs) 1 and 2, which were received without objection.
-Applicant testified and offered Exhibit (AppX) A, which was without objection.
-He also asked that the record be kept open until
+Applicant testified, called one witness to testify on his behalf, and submitted Exhibits (AppXs) A through Q, without objection.

-September 7, 2021, for the receipt of additional documentation.
-On September 7, 2021, Applicant also offered AppX B, which was received without objection.
-DOHA received the transcript of the hearing (TR) on August 18, 2021.
+DOHA received the transcript of the hearing (TR) on November 1, 2021.
 Based upon a review of the pleadings, exhibits, and testimony, eligibility for access to classified information is denied.